 Try it at home

 Broad-leaved penstemon likes rich soil, regular (but not constant) watering, and virtually any light situation except deep shade or excessive sun, although more sun tends to make the plants more floriferous.
-Since it is a fairly robust and versatile plant, placement shouldn’t be too difficult: In my Portland yard I find it does best in part sun, and looks great a foot or two in from a pathway due to its height while in bloom.
-Placing multiple plants in swaths, with each plant around 18 inches apart will make it easy for pollinators to find them and minimize the amount of bare soil that sprouts weedy plants.
+Since it is a fairly robust and versatile plant, placement shouldn’t be too difficult: In my Portland yard I find it does best in part sun, and fits well a couple of feet in from a pathway due to its height while in bloom.
+Placing multiple plants in groups or swaths, with each plant 12 to 18 inches apart, will make it easy for pollinators to find them and minimize the amount of bare soil that sprouts weedy plants.

 As mentioned earlier, unless your soil is already high in organic matter and drains well, add some low-nitrogen compost before planting (well-decomposed leaf compost is good).
 I like to get plants in the ground in mid to late fall when forthcoming winter rains will help get their roots established before the demands of spring; if you plant in springtime be sure to keep them adequately hydrated, especially during that first summer.
 After plants are established (usually a couple of years), they should do fine with just occasional—but deep—watering.
-If you happen to plant them close to other plants that like frequent irrigation they will likely do fine, but don’t keep them consistently saturated.
+If you happen to plant them close to other plants that like frequent irrigation they will likely do fine, but don’t keep them consistently wet.
 Siting them at the edges of rain gardens should work, but not in the low, saturated parts.
 They will self sow, but aren’t very assertive.

 Another Northwest penstemon for moist conditions and part shade is the beautiful Cascade penstemon (Penstemon serrulatus).

 To leave a comment, click on post’s title